bethbarlow7/udacity_ds_nanodegree_capstone/README.md

 #### 3. Files

-The link to the data is as follows: https://www.kaggle.com/code/agewerc/corporate-credit-rating-forecasting/input The following files will be used: corporate_rating.csv
+The link to the data is as follows: https://www.kaggle.com/code/agewerc/corporate-credit-rating-forecasting/input \

----
+The following files will be used: corporate_rating.csv \

-#### 4. Results
+Exploratory data analysis is conducted in data/EDA.ipynb \

-The main findings of the analysis can be found in the following:
+Model training and evaluation is conducted in model/training.ipynb

 ---

-#### 5. Licensing
+#### 4. Licensing

 This data was sourced from Kaggle under the following license: https://creativecommons.org/licenses/by/4.0/